ktmathews89/cg_winter_2018_instruction/cg_ed_2.md

 Now time to put all the pieces together... create a prompt that asks the user to review a teacher... the prompt should say..

+> if you don't know what a prompt is look to [this](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) resource for help

 "We would like for you to review <teacher name>.
 Please enter a rating between 0.0 - 5.0?"

 note: make sure you store that value in a variable so you can use the users response...